Where To Stay In Stockholm: The Top 6 Areas

 You have made the decision to go, but haven’t quite yet decided where to stay in Stockholm.
 It’s a common dilemma - but a fun one to have, because there are so many great locations to choose from.
 Each, with unique features and attractions.
-Although we recommend visiting them all, the team at Stockholm Pass has put together a short description of the top six areas to stay, to help make your choice a little easier.
+Although we recommend visiting them all, the team at Stockholm Pass has put together a short description of the top six best areas to stay in Stockholm, to help make your choice a little easier.

 Gamla Stan (Old Town)